A Mary Christmas

 A Mary Christmas is the eleventh studio album and first Christmas album by American R&B recording artist Mary J. Blige.
-It was released on October 15, 2013, by Matriarch, Interscope and Verve Records.
+The labels Matriarch, Interscope, and Verve released the album on October 15, 2013.
 The album was primarily produced by David Foster, and features guest appearances from Barbra Streisand, Chris Botti, Jessie J, The Clark Sisters, and Marc Anthony.

 The album peaked at number ten on the US Billboard 200, becoming her twelfth top-ten entry on the chart.
 It also peaked at number five on the Top R&B/Hip-Hop Albums chart.
 It marked Blige's fifteenth top-ten entry on the latter chart, tying her with Snoop Dogg for second-most top ten entries in the Nielsen SoundScan era.

 Upon its release, A Mary Christmas received generally mixed reviews amongst critics.
 The album was certified Gold by the Recording Industry Association of America (RIAA) on December 4, 2013, denoting shipments of 500,000 copies.

-In October 2023, Blige released a deluxe version of the album, titled A Mary Christmas: Anniversary Edition, which saw four additional tracks.
+A deluxe version of the album, expanded with four additional tracks, A Mary Christmas: Anniversary Edition was released in October 2023.

 Background

-It was confirmed in June 2013 that Blige had been working on a Christmas album, in an interview with Charleston Scene.
-In that interview, Blige revealed featured artists to be on the record would be Jessie J, Jennifer Lopez, Marc Anthony and Barbra Streisand, with whom she duets a "jazzy version" of "When You Wish Upon a Star."
+Blige confirmed in June 2013 that she had been working on a Christmas album, also revealing the record would include a "jazzy" duet with Barbra Streisand on "When You Wish Upon a Star".

-This album is the first collaboration between legendary producer and hit-maker David Foster and Blige.
-The album will also be released on The Verve Music Group, in which Foster is the chairman of.
-Foster is also the producer of multi-platinum Christmas albums by Michael Bublé, Rod Stewart, Andrea Bocelli, Josh Groban and Celine Dion.
+The album marks the first collaboration between Blige and legendary producer and hit-maker David Foster, chairman of the Verve Music Group.
+Foster is also the producer of multi-platinum Christmas albums by Michael Bublé, Rod Stewart, Andrea Bocelli, Josh Groban, and Celine Dion.

 Chris Walden wrote two arrangements for the album.